TheLusitanianKing/Vulcan/README.md

 # Vulcan
-GitLab merge requests assistant
+Merge requests validation helper

 ## Who is Vulcan?
-Vulcan is a support assistant for automatic Git actions and guidelines.
+Vulcan is an assistant for automatic VCS actions around merge requests.

 ## Context
 Teams working with Git submodules need to forward them.
-Usually, if we updated a submodule on a particular branch, we will want to the main project to update the target commit of this submodule.
-Therefore, we often need to check manually if the submodule commit is the right one.
+Usually, when updating a submodule, we will want the main project to update the target commit of this submodule.
+Therefore, we often need to check manually if the targeted commit is the right one in a merge request.

+## Supports
+- GitLab :white_check_mark:
+- GitHub :x:
+- BitBucket :x:
+- ...

-## What will he be able to do?
+## What is it able to do?
-From a GitLab merge request URI, he will be able to :
+From a merge request URI, it can :
 - Check if the merge request have some commits behind the target branch and it therefore needs a manual action like rebasing.
 - If the merge request contains only commits forwarding Git submodules, it verifies that the commit name contains "[FORWARD]" as it is a convention and check for each forward that the target commit is the last of the target branch.

-If you pass it a branch name, he will :
+If you pass it a branch name, it will :
 - List the X last commits of all configured submodules (hash, name, author) of that branch (if it exists)

-If the merge request needs manual validation, Vulcan won't do anything, he will let you know.
+If the merge request needs manual validation, it will let you know.

 ## Configuration
 There are 2 configuration files, one for Vulcan's main configuration and another one for projects listing.

 ### Vulcan's configuration
-Vulcan's configuration is mainly about how to access GitLab from the script (GitLab's URL, your token, etc.).
+This configuration file is mainly about how to access your VCS from the script (URL, your token, etc.).
 ```bash
 cp vulcan.conf.default vulcan.conf
 vim vulcan.conf # edit the file with your configuration
 ```

 ### Projects' configuration
-This configuration is about listing all the submodules you are using and their GitLab's ID.
+This configuration is about listing all the submodules you are using and their ID.
 ```bash
 cp projects.conf.default projects.conf
 vim projects.conf # edit the file with your submodules